Catherine-Queenan/1800_202330_BBY15/README.md

 the app to track their location will be notified when they arrive at a park, and can select which of their dogs are currently with them.

+The app uses geolocation services to ping the distance between the user's location and nearby parks.
+Pups currently at a park are shown with their pictures on the map pop-up for the park, and the associated park page.
+Additionally, parks are suggested on the park list page by proximity, while posts and reviews are listed by most recent.
+Users are not only able to delete their own posts and reviews, but submit reports on other users posts.
+The reported post, the description of the report, and the user that reported is logged in firebase.
+Once users create pup profiles, they can edit anything from the picture to information, and change the uploaded pictures.
+Users are also able to edit their display name and their city.
+When they find a new great park, users are able to favourite parks, or remove that park from their favourites at any time from the park list page.
+Finally, a welcome page and an FAQ page allow users to have any questions answered that they have.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * My name is Catherine, and as a professional in the dog industry I am excited for this project to come to fruition!